Hun Sen: Human rights issues

 Sen and the CPP were accused of orchestrating summary executions during the 1997 coup.

 Hun Sen frequently calls for violence against his political opponents during seemingly irrelevant public events, often characterizing this as necessary to maintain peace and stability in Cambodia.
 In 2017, he said he would be prepared to "eliminate 100 or 200 people if they would destabilize the peace in Cambodia" while speaking at commemoration for his defection from the Khmer Rouge.
 In 2019, as opposition party leaders prepared to return to the country, Sen ordered the military to "attack them wherever you see them—you don't need arrest warrants at all" while speaking at a graduation ceremony for exceptional high school students in Phnom Penh.
 He also threatened the European Union if they withdrew a commercial deal: "If you want the opposition dead, do it.
 If you want it alive, don't do it and come and talk", although they did not give in.
 "We didn't pursue you because we didn't want to kill you at the time," Hun Sen said to opposition leader Sam Rainsy, although such death threats have not been implemented.

 Hun Sen's Cambodian People's Party (CPP) has banned public gatherings, driven opposition supporters from the site of former protest meetings 'Freedom Park', and deployed riot police to beat protesters and detain union leaders.

 Several Australian politicians, most prominently Gareth Evans and Julian Hill, have been highly critical of Sen and his government over human rights issues and have called for changes to Australia–Cambodia relations.

 After the execution of 4 prisoners in July 2022 in Myanmar, Hun Sen warned to rethink the peace agreement if the regime continued to execute prisoners.

+Foreign relations

+Sen has frequently criticized Western powers such as the European Union and United States in response to their sanctions on Cambodia over human rights issues.
+In November 2023, he called for a ceasefire in the Gaza war, warning that "Without a ceasefire, Gaza will become the world’s largest massacre site."

+China

+Sen strengthened a close diplomatic and economic relationship with China, which has undertaken large-scale infrastructure projects and investments in Cambodia under the Belt and Road Initiative.

+During the COVID-19 pandemic, China provided major assistance to the Hun Sen government's vaccination campaign.
+As of early November 2021, China had sent more than 35 million vaccines to Cambodia.
+China provided many of them free of charge.
+Vaccines provided by China accounted for more than 90% of total vaccines provided to Cambodia from other countries.
+China also provided other health care supplies as well as medical professionals to Cambodia during the pandemic.
+In part thanks to Chinese contributions, Cambodia had the second-highest vaccination rate in Southeast Asia, despite having the second lowest per capita GDP in the region.

+Thailand

+Sen oversaw a number of diplomatic disputes with neighboring Thailand.